badlydr4wn/chat-prefixes/README.md

 | Accepted | <font size="6">✅</font> | `<font size="36">✅</font><br />` |
 | Moderator | <font size="6">🛡️</font>| `<font size="36">🛡️</font><br />` |

-## 🗞️ Other Prefixes
-Miscallenous prefixes fall under here.
-They mostly are impractical and shouldn't be formally used.

-*Coming soon...*

 ## 📜 Templates
 These are blank prefixes with placeholder values for attributes such as colour, size, etc.
 | Type | Preview | Markup |